AliAbbasi/Numerically-Stable-Cross-Entropy-Loss-Function-Tensorflow/README.md

 - so we have: 0.log(0) + 1.log(0) + 0.log(1) = 0 + NaN + 0 = NaN (Not a Number)
 - this NaN value as cost cause network learn nothing

+### Accuracy Function in Multi-label Task:

+Note that in the multi-label problems since the calculating accuracy is a little bit different that ordinary way, in the "Numerically-Stable-Cross-Entropy-MultiLabel.py", 'perfFun()' function returns two boolean tensor each represents the accuracy in one dimension of multi-label task, you should merge these two boolean tensor inside the session to calculate the final accuracy.